pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Write text`:

 1. print
-2. write down
+2. write
 3. write it
 4. print space
 5. write space
 6. write it down space
-7. print the universe is cracked the universe is cracked
+7. print the universe is cracked who are you
 8. write down who are you the universe is cracked
-9. write it down the universe is cracked who are you
+9. write it who are you the universe is cracked

 #### Português